Hello and welcome to my website. I’m an accomplished Author and the creator of the 'Look at me I'm Learning' bilingual picture book series.

 During his teenage years he participated in the school productions, band and choir and also the South Wight Youth Theatre amateur dramatic society.
 He was involved in productions such as Carmina Burana, Hiawatha, Peanuts and Joseph and his Amazing Technicolour Dream Coat.

 After attending Nottingham Trent University 1998-2002 much of his time was spent travelling the globe, even visiting Wonders of the World such as Christ the Redeemer, The Taj Mahal and The Great Wall of China.

-After the birth of his daughter Carmela on 24th October 2014 his passion for writing was re-ignited and after a brief spell script writing he turned his attention to children's stories due to the inspiration he gained from his mother Jacqueline's Montessori nursery and his own volunteer work at Great Ormond Street Hospital.
+After the birth of his daughter Carmela in 2014 his passion for writing was re-ignited and after a brief spell script writing he turned his attention to children's stories due to the inspiration he gained from his mother Jacqueline's Montessori nursery and his own volunteer work at Great Ormond Street Hospital.

 His current titles include the 'Look at me I'm learning' series which focuses on teaching young children the basics of a new language through colourful picture books.
 Currently languages include French, Spanish, German, Italian, Polish and Brazilian Portuguese with many more language books and rhyming picture books already under development for 2020 and beyond.

 After 2 years of writing rhyming picture books, I was having a conversation one day with an Italian friend of mine.
 She mentioned she had found it incredibly difficult to find a colourful picture book for her cousin to teach his son Italian.
 I guess this was my light bulb moment and so conducted some in depth research.